tqdung/aloxe-frontend/README.md

 Run `npx nx serve web-aloxe` to start the development server.
 Happy coding!

+## Build with Docker

+Run `docker-compose up -d` to build the application.
+After Docker build successfully, access the link http://localhost:4200

 ## Build for production

 Run `npx nx build web-aloxe` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.